Fashion Design with Textiles BA(Hons) 2014-15

 Year 3 full-time/Year 4 sandwich

-You will build upon and test research developed in THD1340 Research and Development.
+You will build upon and test research developed in THD1355 Research and Development for Fashion Design.
 You will channel your creative and intellectual skills, either as an individual, or as part of a collaboration or interdisciplinary team, to create innovative original or highly professional proposition(s) appropriate to your discipline through, for example, sketchbooks, design sheets, design outputs.
 You will realise the potential of your major project in a form appropriate to your intentions.
 Your design artefacts will act as a group of coherent summative statements.
 (100% design project)

 The course offers the option to gain invaluable industrial experience in Year 3.
 You can opt for placement in an industrial establishment in the UK or abroad.
 This practical experience builds confidence and also provides that vital element of relevant experience which is attractive to employers.
 For students wishing to maintain continuous study there are opportunities for short term placements.